Jimmy Fallon's net worth: Facts about him and the expensive things he owns

 Salary and other earnings

-Several reports suggest that Jimmy Fallon has a net worth of at least USD 60 million (INR 497 crore approx.).
+Several reports suggest that Jimmy Fallon has a net worth of at least USD 60 million.
 A large part of this is made up of the seven-figure salary he has been earning since he started hosting The Tonight Show.

 Details about his salary primarily come from a 2017 report by Variety.
-Fallon received an estimated annual salary of USD 16 million (INR 132 crore approx.) as the host of The Tonight Show, according to the report.
-He was, at the time, among the 10 highest-paid reality or news show hosts, a category topped by Ellen DeGeneres at USD 50 million (INR 414 crore approx.) for The Ellen DeGeneres Show.
+Fallon received an estimated annual salary of USD 16 million as the host of The Tonight Show, according to the report.
+He was, at the time, among the 10 highest-paid reality or news show hosts, a category topped by Ellen DeGeneres at USD 50 million for The Ellen DeGeneres Show.

-Stephen Colbert of The Late Show and Jimmy Kimmel of ABC’s Jimmy Kimmel Live were behind Fallon at USD 15 million (INR 124 crore approx.) annual salary each.
+Stephen Colbert of The Late Show and Jimmy Kimmel of ABC’s Jimmy Kimmel Live were behind Fallon at USD 15 million annual salary each.

 The salary information is from a time before the renewal of Fallon’s contract with NBC, which happened in 2020.
 As per the new contract, Fallon will be the host of the show through 2026.
 However, the financial part of the deal remains undisclosed.

 There is, of course, a likelihood that his salary is more than what he reportedly received before the contract extension.
-This is because, at the time when Fallon succeeded Leno in the job, Daily Mail reported in 2013 that he would be paid USD 12 million (INR 99 crore) , which was USD 3 million (INR 24 crore approx.) less than what Leno was paid back then.
+This is because, at the time when Fallon succeeded Leno in the job, Daily Mail reported in 2013 that he would be paid USD 12 million, which was USD 3 million less than what Leno was paid back then.

-The figure is backed by Forbes’ profile on Fallon, which confirms that his earning as of 30 June 2014 was USD 12 million (INR 99 crore).
+The figure is backed by Forbes’ profile on Fallon, which confirms that his earning as of 30 June 2014 was USD 12 million.
 His profile on Forbes has not been updated since.

 In August 2015 — just 18 months after Fallon started hosting The Tonight Show — NBC extended his original contract for an additional three-and-half years till the end of 2021.
 Variety’s information on his salary comes two years into the extended contract, which indicates that the 2015 contract may have led to a rise in Fallon’s pay.

-According to the 2013 Daily Mail report, his salary at Late Night with Jimmy Fallon was USD 5 million (INR 41 crore approx.).
+According to the 2013 Daily Mail report, his salary at Late Night with Jimmy Fallon was USD 5 million.
 This means that Fallon’s pay more than doubled the moment he left CBS for NBC.

 His earnings from movies are not known.
 Fallon has almost always appeared as himself in whatever movies and TV shows he has been seen in ever since he started with the Late Night franchise.
 As for his two prominent movies before that, Taxi and Fever Pitch, they could neither do well at the box office nor please critics.